Can a nursing home transfer or discharge me?

 - You have failed to pay or have others pay the nursing home for your stay.
 The facility must have given you reasonable and appropriate notice of the amount you owe.

 - The facility has stopped operating or, if you are a Medicare or Medicaid recipient, the facility has been decertified or withdrawn from the program.
 Read the Law: MD Code Health-General § 19-345

 Do I receive advance notice of a discharge or transfer?

 The nursing home must give you a written notice at least 30 days before the proposed transfer or discharge date.
 A continuing care retirement community must provide 60 days notice.
-The notice must also be sent to the local Long Term Care Ombudsman, the Department of Health and Mental Hygiene, and any of your relatives who have acted as your representative.
+The notice must also be sent to the local Long Term Care Ombudsman, the Department of Health, and any of your relatives who have acted as your representative.
 Read the Law: MD Code Health - General § 19-345.1